MaThorm/coherence/README.md

 - Computation of instantaneous frequency, coherence, and PLV
 - Statistical comparison between cortical areas (e.g., V1 vs. V4)
 - Visualisation of spectral dynamics and significant effects
-- Modular code for easy adaptation to new datasets

 ## Requirements
 - MATLAB R2022b or later